CezaryGapinski/Ceedling/plugins/gcov/README.md

     # data are lost and only the newest compilation is included in the final reports.
     # If this option is set to 'true' the intermediate coverages for recompiled
     # files are combined into final coverage.
+    # When this option is enabled gcov text summary is disabled because shows
+    # wrong results.
+Use explicitly Text report in the reports section.
     :merge_coverages: false

   # When scanning the code coverage, if any files are found that do not have